-Investment in our Portfolio

-The Company integrates sustainable practices into its capital expenditure strategy, ensuring that investments not only deliver financial returns but also contribute positively to the environment and society.
+Measure What we do Investment in our The Company integrates sustainable practices into its capital expenditure strategy, ensuring that Portfolio investments not only deliver financial returns but also contribute positively to the environment and society.

-Procurement

-We adhere to a Sustainable Procurement Policy, aiming to use products and materials with low environmental impact, provided they meet required standards and are economically viable for refurbished properties.
+Procurement We adhere to a Sustainable Procurement Policy, aiming to use products and materials with low environmental impact, provided they meet required standards and are economically viable for refurbished properties.
+Utility usage While we do not have direct control over tenants' utility usage, we encourage them to reduce consumption by providing helpful hints and advice.

-Utility usage

-While we do not have direct control over tenants' utility usage, we encourage them to reduce consumption by providing helpful hints and advice.
 We also strive to ensure a greater proportion of electricity supplied to our buildings comes from renewable sources.

-Waste management

-We educate tenants on proper waste recycling and work with waste providers on disposal routes to better manage tenants' waste.
+Waste management We educate tenants on proper waste recycling and work with waste providers on disposal routes to better manage tenants' waste.
 Many of our properties have been recognised with recycling awards.

-Measurement

-We continue to strengthen our ESG monitoring and reporting.
-While we may not have direct control over utility usage in our properties, we have increased the percentage of our Portfolio that is measurable from 25% in 2020 to over 90% currently.
-We also adhere to EPRA's SBPR framework for ESG reporting.
+Measurement We continue to strengthen our Environmental, Social, and Governance (ESG) monitoring and reporting.
+While we may not have direct control over utility usage in our properties, we have increased the percentage of our Portfolio that is measurable from 25 per cent in 2020 to over 90 per cent currently.
+We also adhere to EPRA's Sustainability Best Practices Recommendations (SBPR) framework for ESG reporting.
+Business partners We encourage our business partners to minimise their environmental impact.
+Our Property Advisor has implemented energy-saving products in their offices and appointed Environment Champions to promote reduced utility usage, improved recycling, and reduced paper consumption among employees.

-Business partners

-We encourage our business partners to minimise their environmental impact.
-Our Property Advisor has implemented energy-saving products in their offices and appointed Environment Champions to promote reduced utility usage, improved recycling and reduced paper consumption among employees.

-Corporate Responsibility continued

-Social
+RESPECTING PEOPLE